Camp Lazlo: Plot and characters

-The series is set in a universe inhabited solely by anthropomorphic animals of many species and focuses on a trio of campers attending a poorly run summer camp known as Camp Kidney.
-The trio consists of Lazlo, the eccentric, optimistic spider monkey; Raj, the timid Indian elephant; and Clam, the quiet albino pygmy rhinoceros, and their multiple surreal misadventures.
+The series is set in a universe inhabited solely by anthropomorphic animals of many species and focuses on a trio of campers attending a poorly run Boy Scout–like summer camp known as Camp Kidney.
+The trio consists of Lazlo, the eccentric, optimistic spider monkey; Raj, the timid Indian elephant; and Clam, the taciturn albino pygmy rhinoceros who rarely speaks in full sentences and usually speaks in short bursts of few words, often repeating the last words that others say, and their multiple surreal misadventures.

-Other characters include the selfish, ill-tempered moose Scoutmaster Lumpus and his mild-mannered assistant Slinkman the banana slug, the boys' assortment of fellow campers including the disgruntled, surly platypus Edward, the two unintelligent, dirt-loving dung beetles Chip and Skip, and the klutzy, accident-prone, geeky Guinea pig Samson.
-There's also a frenemy summer camp called Acorn Flats, which is attended solely by girls, primarily focusing on Lazlo, Raj, and Clam's respective female counterparts attending that camp; Patsy the adventurous mongoose who has a major crush on Lazlo, Gretchen the short-tempered alligator and Nina the bookish, sci-fi-loving giraffe, along with the object of Scoutmaster Lumpus's affections, Miss Doe (a female deer), the head of Acorn Flats.
+Other characters include the selfish, ill-tempered moose Scoutmaster Lumpus and his mild-mannered assistant Slinkman the banana slug, the boys' assortment of fellow campers including the disgruntled, surly platypus Edward, the unintelligent, dirt-loving dung beetle twin brothers Chip and Skip, the klutzy, accident-prone, geeky Guinea pig Samson and the twin loon brothers, Dave and Ping Pong.
+There's also a frenemy summer camp called Acorn Flats, which is attended solely by girls, primarily focusing on Lazlo, Raj, and Clam's respective female counterparts attending that camp; Patsy the adventurous mongoose who has a major crush on Lazlo, Gretchen the short-tempered alligator and Nina the bookish, sci-fi-loving giraffe, along with the object of Scoutmaster Lumpus' affections, Miss Jane Doe (a female deer), the head of Acorn Flats, and her grumpy assistant, Ms. Rubella Mucus (a warthog).

 Murray said that, as he did in Rocko’s Modern Life, he matched the personalities of characters to various animals.

 Some episodes may involve the Bean Scouts' attempts at unveiling the truth behind camp legends or clowning around, infuriating their peers or placing themselves in a variety of odd situations commonly based around traditional or fictionalized, bizarre camp activities.

 Setting

-The setting of the show was designed to deliberately bring a nostalgic feeling of childhood summer camps and "evoke a comfortable place to visit".
+The setting of the series was designed to deliberately bring a nostalgic feeling of childhood summer camps and "evoke a comfortable place to visit".
 The colors instill the feeling of summer camp, rather than basing color schemes on real-life colors; Murray and Sue Mondt, the art directors, chose the colors.
 In Camp Lazlo, the sky can be yellow, and trees are not always green and brown.
 For the architecture and objects, books with cabins, camps and Native American artifacts were consulted.
 Ultimately, Murray wanted to create a place where nature prevails, and the hustle and bustle of real-life is left behind, with no technology to distract from the impressions of camp life.
 He describes the camp as having a "retro" feel.
 Murray likes 1950s and early 1960s designs of objects like advertising art, lamps, and old vacation brochures, and he said that the "brushy quality that developed at that time" heavily influenced the setting.